Woman meditating by a lake with words Restart Self-care as a Working Mom Mompowerment

 Integrating your family into self-care

 Some people feel that self-care is a solo thing.
 If you feel that way, that is absolutely fine.
-You want self-care to fill you up and solo might be exactly what you want and need.
-That monthly pedicure is usually a solo moment.
+You want self-care to fill you up, and solo might be exactly what you want and need.
+That monthly pedicure I talked about?
+It’s usually a solo moment.
 I don’t even do it with a friend most months.
-When it comes to travel, though, I love to travel with my family.
-I do most of the planning, so we go where I want (I get some input from my husband and kids but it’s generally me doing the planning).
-Depending on what you want to do as a form of self-care, you might want to integrate your family.

 Looking for lots more tips so that you can fit in more self-care?
 Get your copy of the latest Mompowerment book, The Mompowerment Guide to Work-life Balance.
-Available on Amazon (this is an affiliate link which won’t cost you anything extra, but I will earn a few cents if you use this link to purchase).
+Available on Amazon (this is an affiliate link, which won’t cost you anything extra, but I will earn a few cents if you use this link to purchase).